 Miles of trails, country roads.
 Great place for moving your body … whether walking, running, bicycling, or horseback riding.

-To best savor the beauty of this lovely valley, go slowly.
+To best savor, the beauty of this lovely valley, go slowly.
 The centerpiece of the valley is, of course, the South Fork of the American River.
 Thousands enjoy its waters each year from the vantage point of a raft or kayak.
-But there are other paths to fun, exercise or contemplation of the beauty that abound here.
+But there are other paths to fun, exercise or contemplation of the beauty that abounds here.
 Walkers, joggers, equestrians and bicyclists will find plenty of outdoor opportunities.